How to Keep Basement Dry Without a Dehumidifier

 Hang Baking Soda In Plastic Bags

-Baking soda is an ingredient found in most homes, it is also helpful in absorbing moisture from the air.
+Baking soda is an essential find in most homes; it is also helpful in absorbing moisture from the air.
 You can make a makeshift dehumidifier by placing a bowl of baking soda in a room and leaving it there.

 Hang plastic bags filled with baking soda from the ceiling or place them around the room.
 To maximize the effect, place the bags near areas that are prone to moisture such as next to your washer and dryer, under sinks, and near windows.